Resolving Entrainment–Mixing in Marine Stratocumulus: The Role of LES Grid Resolution and Super-Droplet Number

 Abstract

 Marine stratocumulus clouds profoundly affect Earth’s energy budget by reflecting solar radiation over extensive oceanic areas.
-Yet, using large-eddy simulation (LES) and a Lagrangian microphysics scheme (Super-Droplet Method, SDM) for entrainment-mixing studies, uncertainty remains in grid resolution and super-droplets number concentration (SDNC) required for accurate homogeneity capture.
-This study analyzes the homogeneous mixing degree (ψ) and the Damköhler number (Da) in stratocumulus using LES with SDM, from microphysical and dynamical perspectives, respectively.
-Results show that ψ and Da both display a top-to-base gradient, with more intense inhomogeneity near the cloud top and relatively homogeneous conditions toward the base, although the upper region is more complex.
-Even at fine horizontal resolution of 12.5 m and vertical resolution of 2.5 m, ψ remains sensitive and does not converge, whereas Da converges at coarser grid spacing (up to 25 m horizontal and 10 m vertical spacing) in mid-cloud region.
-Similarly, ψ requires SDNC well above 128 per cell for near-complete convergence, while Da converges once SDNC exceeds about 16 per cell.
-This difference arises because ψ depends on microphysical detail, demanding high SDNC to capture local droplet inhomogeneities, whereas Da reflects turbulence–evaporation timescales that converge more readily once extreme droplet gradients are resolved.
-We further find that ψ and Da exhibit a significant negative correlation, with stronger anti-correlation emerging under finer spatial resolution, reinforcing their complementary roles in diagnosing mixing regimes.
+Yet, after using a large-eddy simulation (LES) and a Lagrangian microphysics scheme (Super-Droplet Method, SDM) for entrainment-mixing studies, uncertainty remains in the grid resolution and super-droplet number concentration (SDNC) required for accurate homogeneity capture.
+This study analyzes the homogeneous mixing degree (HMD) and the Damkohler number ( Da ) in stratocumulus using an LES with SDM, from microphysical and dynamical perspectives, respectively.
+Results show that HMD and Da both display a top-to-base gradient, with more intense inhomogeneity near the cloud top and relatively homogeneous conditions toward the base, although the upper region is more complex.
+Even at a fine horizontal resolution of 12.5 m and vertical resolution of 2.5 m, HMD remains sensitive and does not converge, whereas Da converges at coarser grid spacings (up to horizontal and vertical spacings of 25 m and 10 m, respectively) in the mid-cloud region.
+Similarly, HMD requires an SDNC well above 128 per cell for near-complete convergence, while Da converges once SDNC exceeds about 16 per cell.
+This difference arises because HMD depends on microphysical details, thereby demanding a high SDNC to capture local droplet inhomogeneities, whereas Da reflects turbulence–evaporation timescales that converge more readily once extreme droplet gradients are resolved.
+We further find that HMD and Da exhibit a significant negative correlation, with stronger anti-correlations emerging under finer spatial resolutions, reinforcing their complementary roles in diagnosing mixing regimes.
 Overall, these findings provide guidelines for selecting numerical configurations in entrainment–mixing simulations, ensuring that both turbulence-driven and microphysical processes are adequately resolved.

 -